thombergs/spring-boot-devtools-gradle-plugin/README.md

 ### Restart after changing files
 Run `./gradlew restart` any time you have changed a Java file or a resources file.
 The Spring Boot app should restart within a couple of seconds and if you have a [Live Reload plugin](http://livereload.com/) installed in your browser, the page should refresh and make the changes visible.

-Have a look at the [single-module sample](/samples/single-module/) to see the plugin in action for Spring Boot apps that consist of a single Gradle module only.

 ### Configure multi-module builds